stcstores/stcadmin/reference/templates/reference/product_creation.rst

 **Note:** All products are part of a **Product Range** even if they do not include variatons.

 * The title should *not* contain key words.
 This includes colours, sizes etc.
-* This title is for internal reference and will not necessarily be used for listings on eBay or Amazon.
+* This title is for internal reference and will not necessarily be used for listings on eBay.
 It will, however, be used on our website.
 * It must make sense gramatically and not include dashes.
 * It must use proper **title case**.
 (The first letter of every word should be capital except for connective words such as "and" or "the" unless they are the first word of the title.)